heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 the QUIC protocol instead of TCP.
 QUIC is based on the UDP protocol, making it more efficient.

-The main point of HTTP/3 is to make the Web faster and more secure, using a more efficient protocol based on UDP.
+The main point of HTTP/3 is to make the web faster and more secure, using a more efficient protocol based on UDP.

 ### HTTP resources